melloyawn/entrypoint/entrypoint/README.md

 - `.dotenv` files have been parsed; environment variables are ready to go
 - `tracing` has been configured and the global subscriber has been registered

+## A note from the developer
+`entrypoint` was as much about deploying my first crate as anything else.

+Turns out, it's really not ***that*** useful.
+I kind of think it's better just to explicitly set this stuff up in your application.
+The juice isn't work the squeeze.

+It's unlikely further development will occur.

 ## Usage
 ### Default Config
 1. Include the `entrypoint` prelude: